 Huw studied at the Royal Northern College of Music and the Hochschule für Musik, Cologne, before gaining a Master’s Degree with Distinction in 2012 from the Royal College of Music.
 He is now professor of saxophone at the Royal Academy of Music in London and has given master classes at the Royal Northern College of Music, Chetham’s School of Music, NAFA in Singapore and the Universities of Calgary and Lethbridge in Canada.
 He has also been on the judging panel for major competitions including the Royal Over-Seas League Annual Music Competition.

 Huw is a member of the multiple-prize-winning Ferio Saxophone Quartet, with whom he performs regularly in the UK and abroad.
-The quartet signed with Chandos Records in 2016, and has since released two highly successful discs: ‘Flux’ in July 2017 and ‘Revive’ in November 2018.
+The quartet signed with Chandos Records in 2016 and has released two highly successful discs for the label: ‘Flux’ in July 2017 and ‘Revive’ in November 2018.
 Their new collaboration with pianist Timothy End included engagements at Church Stretton Festival and Absolute Classics in summer 2019, and will feature on their third Chandos disc, which they look forward to recording in April 2020.